7 Myths About Addiction You Still Believe

 5. Addicts Always Stick To One Drug

-It’s relatively common to speak of a drug of choice, and pretend like someone being addicted to a specific substance is usually limited to that substance – insofar that if someone abuses, say, cocaine, then they’ll usually be a cocaine addict and that’s it.
+It’s relatively common to speak of a drug of choice and pretend like someone being addicted to a specific substance is usually limited to that substance – insofar as if someone abuses, say, cocaine, then they’ll usually be a cocaine addict, and that’s it.

-The reality is the opposite – ecstasy users, for example, consume several different types of drugs including alcohol, nicotine, and marijuana on top of ecstasy, and about 40 percent of ecstasy users also use meth.
-Addiction isn’t always dependent on the substance – while there are a few substances that achieve a similar effect, they can and often are used interchangeably, and the issue is less one of targeting a specific drug, and more about targeting addiction and treating it.
+The reality is the opposite – ecstasy users, for example, consume several different types of drugs, including alcohol, nicotine, and marijuana on top of ecstasy, and many ecstasy users also use meth.
+Addiction isn’t always dependent on the substance – while there are a few substances that achieve a similar effect, they can and often are used interchangeably, and the issue is less one of targeting a specific drug and more about targeting addiction and treating it.

 6. Addicts Recover Best Through Shame

-Alongside the general stigma surrounding addiction is this belief that the best way for addicts to recover is to shame them into sobriety, pushing them to reject drugs on the notion of being ashamed of having even begun using them at all.
+Alongside the general stigma surrounding addiction is this belief that the best way for addicts to recover is to shame them into sobriety, pushing them to reject drugs on the notion of being ashamed of having even begun using them.

 Addicts typically already feel ashamed, especially if they’re in recovery.
-Shame is one of the powerful emotional drivers behind the continued cycle of addiction, driving addicts to seek the solace of their habit or substance.
+Shame is one of the powerful emotional drivers behind the continued cycle of addiction, driving addicts to seek solace from their habit or substance.
 Promoting it has no place in treatment.